Shyne0011/Private-Ai/README.md

-# Private-Ai
+# AI Coding Assistant
-It's an AI for me to use
+It's an AI for coding